aardaa-1/DI725-Term-Project/README.md

 For Phase 2, the benchmark is conducted on the three dominant classes:

-  -Grass
-  -Tree
-  -Crop
+ Grass
+ Tree
+ Crop

 This provides a controlled preliminary benchmark while reducing instability caused by rare classes.
-The full 7 class classification setup is planned for Phase 3 with class imbalance handling and additional ablation experiments.
+The full 7class classification setup is planned for Phase 3 with class imbalance handling and additional ablation experiments.

 ## Metrics

 The experiments will compare image only and image+text models using:

-  -Accuracy
+- Accuracy
-  -Macro F1 score
+- Macro F1 score
-  -Weighted F1 score
+- Weighted F1 score
-  -Per class classification metrics
+- Per-class classification metrics
-  -Confusion matrix
+- Confusion matrix
-  -Inference speed
+- Inference speed

 Inference speed is included to evaluate the computational cost of adding textual information to the image only baseline.

 ## Experiment Tracking

+GitHub is used for version control of the codebase.

 Weights & Biases is configured as optional experiment tracking.
 It is disabled by default in the notebook to avoid login or permission issues during execution.

-GitHub is used for version control of the codebase.

 ## Repository Structure